-Light Traditional Italian Breakfast Cookies are a fast and easy way to have your cookie and eat it at Breakfast.
+These Breakfast Cookies are a traditional cookie served in Italy, a fast and easy way to have your cookie and eat it at breakfast.
 Crunchy on the outside and soft inside.
-These Breakfast Cookies are perfect anytime.
+These Italian Cookies are perfect anytime!

 When my husband and I first got married, I could not watch my husband eat breakfast.
 I would place the large mug of caffè latte on the kitchen table and get the heck out of there.

 I could never understand why he couldn’t eat breakfast like a normal person.
 You know, a cup of coffee, Tim Horton style, a Toasted Bagel or hey even a Muffin would work.

 He would even tell me if the cake was too dry or not dry enough!
 How could he tell from all that soggy mess whether the cake was dry or not?
 But he swears he can tell!

 So I decided to make him Traditional Italian Breakfast cookies, like his mother used to make.
 Something that most Italians do dunk in their cafe latte in the morning.
 They were a success and yes the perfect dunking Cookie!

 - Flour – all purpose flour (at least 11% protein)

 - Baking powder – make sure it hasn’t expired

 - Egg – room temperature large egg